RaghavJH/ProxyGG-API/README.md

 Console.WriteLine(proxiesInJson);
 ```
 ## Known Issues
-There are no known issues as of yet.
+There are no known issues as yet.